WingCuengRay/machine-learning/projects/capstone/README.md

 ##Step 2: Train your own models
 First train the classifer.
 The weights generated here will be resused in the training of the multi-digit reader.
+Note this step may take some time depending of your hardware.
+Pre-trained models can be downloaded from here for the single digit reader [Single Digit Weights](https://s3.amazonaws.com/tensorflow-weights/classifier.ckpt), and here for the [Multi-Digit Weights](https://s3.amazonaws.com/tensorflow-weights/regression.ckpt).

 `python train_classifier.py`